LieBtrau/electronics-design-data/components/pmic-usb-c.md

     * [IP2721](https://hackaday.io/project/173717-usb-c-pd-max-trigger-board) : TSSOP16

 #####  UFP USB 2.0 without USB PD (5V only & ≤15 W)
+USB power capability is advertized by the DFP.
+The UFP is responsible to respect this.
+When using GPIOs, the current capability will only be read upon attaching the cable.
+Later changes (e.g. DFP reduces current capability because of power adapter disconnection) will not be reflected in the GPIO-status.
 * [TUSB320LAIRWBR]()
 * [WUSB3801Q-12/TR]
 * [NXP PTN5150A]